metaleap/vscode-appz/libs/go/readme.md

 type Workspace interface {
 	// The name of the workspace. `undefined` when no folder
 	// has been opened.
+	//
+	// `return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.
 	Name() func(func(*string))

 	// The location of the workspace file, for example: